mahmood-oakland/CSI4480/lab#00/lab#00 Get the environment prepared.md

      5. Select "Custom: Install Windows only (advanced)".

-     6. Delete all current partitions if there are.
+     6. Delete all current partitions if there are any.
 Just leave a empty unallocated hard drive there.

         Attention: If you are using an used disk with personal data, it is fine to keep them with sufficient partition background.
-Otherwise, just follow this manual, unless you do have a particular situation.
+Otherwise, just follow this manual.

         ![Windows-setup-BIOS-partition-1](./screenshot/Windows-setup-BIOS-partition-1.jpg)